-TECO contends that designated portions of the information contained in its 423 Report for the months of September through November 2021, as more specifically described in the attachment to its Request, constitute proprietary confidential business information entitled to protection under Section 366.093, F.S., and Rule 25-22.006, F.A.C.
+TECO contends that designated portions of the information contained in its 423 Report for the months of December 2021, January 2022, and February 2022, as more specifically described in the attachment to its Request, constitute proprietary confidential business information entitled to protection under Section 366.093, F.S., and Rule 25-22.006, F.A.C.
 The Exhibit attached to TECO's Request contains a detailed matrix providing justification and support for confidential classification of the information in each section of the 423 Reports (Forms 423-1, 423-1(a), 423-1(b), 423-2, 423-2(a), 423-2(b), and 423-2(c) on a line-by-line, column-by-column basis.
 TECO asserts that this information is intended to be and is treated by TECO as private and has not been publicly disclosed.